Starling Bank is a fully-fledged, UK-based bank without physical bank branches. Instead, you manage your account almost entirely through a mobile app.

 The Business and Sole trader accounts can only contain British pounds.
 Bank transfers to another UK-based GBP account are free to do.
 That said, the business debit card can be used for payments in any currency without added fees.

 There are no options for accounts in other currencies.
-Businesses dealing with multiple currencies might be better off with Revolut Business or Airwallex.
+Businesses dealing with multiple currencies are generally better off with Revolut Business or Airwallex.

 If a client sends a EUR payment to your GBP account, a 2% charge will be added by Starling Bank on top of the real exchange rate to convert that currency into GBP.
 It is not possible for your clients to send any other currency (including USD) to your GBP account – instead, it will be rejected and sent back to the payer.